ryukirisame/learnSystemDesign/DNS.md

 When you set up your CDN (Cloudflare, Akamai, Fastly, etc.), you configure your domain’s authoritative DNS to point traffic to the CDN.

 This usually happens in two ways:
-1. CNAME method (most common for partial CDN)
+1. CNAME record method (most common for partial CDN)
    - `www.example.com → CNAME → www.example.com.cdnprovider.net`
    - This means: “If you want www.example.com, actually go ask CDN’s DNS system.”
-2. Nameserver delegation method (full CDN)
+2. Nameserver (NS record) delegation method (full CDN)
    - You change your domain’s NS records to point to CDN’s authoritative name servers directly.
    - This means your CDN becomes your authoritative DNS for that domain.

 ## **Step‑by‑Step: CDN Domain Resolution**